Eco-House: Home Construction Goes Green

 These Next Generation Homes feature improved air quality, exceptional energy savings and practices, plus many other environmentally-efficient qualities.
 The Eco-House is an Edinburgh Cottage style home with some contemporary features.
 Painted a moss green, it has white trim with red metal window frames and cypress plantation shutters.
 In the background are the beautiful mountain views.
 Linda Edwards of Decorating Den designed the interiors and selected the colors and furnishings, keeping in mind the green premise.
 “We used as many techniques in the house as possible and also stayed within the budget of the house,” said Elliot.
 With its eco-friendly and energy saving features plus its affordability, there is absolutely no reason not to say “Lets go green!”

 The Great Oaks subdivision features several homes with green status.
 Dietz Lilly has recently completed an Earthcraft House here and has an additional green home under construction.
 Earthhcraft is another building certification program similar to LEED.
 Earthcraft serves as a blueprint for healthy and comfortable homes that reduce utility bills and protect the environment.
 They perform better, are more economical and cost little more to build than a comparable home built with standard construction practices.
-To achieve green status this home has “no air leak” insulation and an efficient HVAC system with no wasted air and a variable-speed blower.
+To achieve green status this home has “no air leak” insulation and an efficient heating and air conditioning system with no wasted air and a variable-speed blower.
 According to contractor Brent Lilly, green is the future of construction.
 “People are soon going to catch on, especially when they see their power bills going down!”